-On this day, 15 March in 1877, play began in the very first Ashes Test match.
+On 15 March 1877, play began in the very first Ashes Test match.

 One hundred years later, the Centenary Test match – again played between Australia and England at the MCG (March 1977) – ended in the exact same result as the first ever, with Australia again winning by 45 runs.